French popular music

 French popular music is a music of France belonging to any of a number of musical styles that are accessible to the general public and mostly distributed commercially.
-It stands in contrast to French classical music, which historically was the music of elites or the upper strata of society, and traditional French folk music which was shared non-commercially.
-It is sometimes abbreviated to French pop music, although French pop music is more often used for a narrower branch of popular music.
+It stands in contrast to French classical music, which historically was the music of elites or the upper strata of society.
+It also differs from traditional French folk music which was shared non-commercially.
+It is sometimes abbreviated to French pop music; however, French pop music is more often used for a narrower branch of popular music.